 StockRover also allows for backtesting and creating equations—combining multiple filters into a mathematical equation to further fine-tune results.

-Hundreds of functions are available to all users, although paid users have access to additional features such as equations, data exporting, additional filters, portfolio analytics, and alerts.
-An entry level paid subscription is $79.99 per year, while the premium plan is $279.99 per year.
+Hundreds of functions are available to all users, although paid users have access to additional features such as equations, data exporting, filters, portfolio analytics, and alerts.
+An entry-level paid subscription is $79.99 per year, while the premium plan is $279.99 per year.

 Maximizing the Effectiveness of Stock Screeners

-As a day trader, it's very easy to get caught up in constant research and trying to find the latest stock poised for a big move.
+As a day trader, it's very easy to get caught up in constant research, trying to find the latest stock poised for a big move.

-While this can be effective, usually it just results in burnout and poor performance because the move has already happened by the time you find out about it.
+While this can be effective, usually it results in burnout and poor performance because the move has happened by the time you find out about it.

-This approach requires much less time, and since you're only watching one or two stocks, you're poised and ready for when moves happen.
+This approach requires much less time, and since you're only watching a few stocks, you're alert and ready to buy or sell at the right times.